trek-view/basecamp/_posts/2022-09-16-injecting-camm-gpmd-telemetry-videos-part-3-gpmd.md

 ---
 date: 2022-09-16
-title: "Injecting Telemetry into Video Files (Part 2): GPMF"
+title: "Injecting Telemetry into Video Files (Part 3): GPMF"
 description: "In this post I will the structure of GoPro's GPMF standard, how to create a GPMF binary, and how to inject it into a mp4 video file."
 categories: developers
 tags: [gpmd, camm, telemetry, gpmf, gpx]
 author_staff_member: dgreenwood
-image: /assets/images/blog/2022-09-16/
+image: /assets/images/blog/2022-09-16/gopro-gpmf-structure-meta.jpg
-featured_image: /assets/images/blog/2022-09-16/
+featured_image: /assets/images/blog/2022-09-16/gopro-gpmf-structure-sm.jpg
 layout: post
-published: false
+published: true
 ---

 **In this post I will the structure of GoPro's GPMF standard, how to create a GPMF binary, and how to inject it into a mp4 video file.**